mfialko/kottans-frontend/README.md

 ## Git and GitHub

-The task introduced me to basic usage of Git, how it works and its features like commits.
+The task introduced me to basic usage of Git, how it works and its features.

 ## Linux CLI, and HTTP